 The Factory Method pattern suggests replacing direct object creation (using a

-Of course, there's slight limitation—all products must have a common interface (say,
+Of course, there is slight limitation: all products must have a common interface (say,

 Ship implement the

-Clients of a factory method don't care about the particular type of a product they receive.
+Clients of a factory method do not care about the particular type of a product they receive.
 They work with all products using a common product interface.

-Product defines a single interface for all objects that can be produced by the creator and its subclasses.
+Product declares the single interface for all objects that can be produced by the creator and its subclasses.

 Concrete Products are the different implementations of the Product interface.